ferpetrelli/search-filters-builder/README.md

 ```

-## 4. That's it, now just use the Section object in your view
+## 4. Use the Section object in your view

 From the controller we send the object to the view: